rhuss/rhuss.github.io/_posts/2016-04-27-kubernetes-on-raspberry-pi3.md

 Some remarks:

 * Using WiFi for the connection has the big advantage that the Raspberry Pi 3 integrated BCM43438 WiFi chip doesn't go over USB and saves valuable bandwidth used for IO in general.
 That way you are able to to get ~ 25 MB/s for disk IO and network traffic, respectively.
 And also less cables, of course.
 You can alway plug the power wire for demos, too ;-)
-* Use a class 10 Mirco SD but it doesn't have to be the fastest on the world at the USB bus only allows around 25 MB/s anyway.
+* A class 10 Mirco SD is recommended but it doesn't have to be the fastest on the world as the USB bus only allows around 35 MB/s anyway.

 ## Initial Pi Setup